transistorsoft/background-geolocation-console/README.md

   into a postgresql db (instead of a sqlite db which will be deleted after every heroku shutdown)

 And to reference `heroku/nodejs` buildpack (either in the heroku dashboard, or by executing `heroku buildpacks:add --index 1 heroku/nodejs`)

+## Docker

+By default console will use SqlLite file storage

+NB!: It will clean on conatiner re-creation

+Please add volume to store it or setup Postgres/Firebase storage

+1. Configurate you own build in [Dockerfile](./Dockerfile)
+2. `docker build -t background-geolocation-console .`
+3. `docker run -p 9000:9000 -d background-geolocation-console`

 ## Credit